What is PAS 24:2016 and how do Everest get accreditation?

 What is PAS 24?

 Everest strongly advises even if you do not buy from us that you always buy a product which meets this standard otherwise it is liable to be of a poor quality and enable easy access to your property.
-Look out for the BSI and Secured by Design logos as windows and doors need to pass PAS 24: 2016 to be able to gain these accreditations.
+Look out for the BSI logo as windows and doors need to pass PAS 24: 2016 to be able to gain these accreditations.

 What does PAS stand for?